-#18 Updated by Richard Hilton almost 2 years ago
+#18 Updated by Richard Hilton about 2 years ago

 Now we have the trackpad issue reported separately, we ought to get back to the crash.
 If you use your mouse does the crash still happen. & are you seeing the blue BG:EE user interface, or do you have the black SoD user interface.

 edit: & having rechecked (OSX updated to 10.13.2) I can now repro the crash.

 #20 Updated by Phil Irey about 2 years ago

 I tried removing Coran using the mouse rather than the trackpad and I still see the crash.
 While most of the time I don't see an OS crash dump, it produced one with a backtrace which was essentially the same as the previous on I attached.